Call to reach our student support team

 These are all great skills to have at your disposal, whether you’re working on regenerating farmland or the soils in your garden, as repairing the soil biome will dramatically accelerate the regeneration process, so you can start to see the results as soon as in the first growing season.

-You’ll get to attend monthly webinars with our qualified staff members (and guest speakers), plus you’ll have access to a dedicated forum where you can connect with other students and get your questions answered by our team.
-You’ll also gain access to an archive of over 70 past webinars you can watch anytime.
+As a student of the FCs, you’ll be granted instant access to a dedicated forum where you can connect with other students and get your questions answered by our team.

 Having a healthy, functional soil results in several benefits that farmers are becoming aware of as the Regenerative Agriculture movement grows.
 Many of these benefits can be seen in months, rather than years, once the Soil Food Web is restored.
 That’s the microbial community that drives the soil ecosystem.